-OPINION ON REHEARING
+CORRECTED OPINION ON REHEARING

-We withdraw our opinion issued May 25, 2000, and we grant the State's Motion for Rehearing and substitute the following opinion.
+We withdraw our opinion issued August 31, 2000, and substitute the following corrected opinion.

 A jury convicted appellant, Igdalia Flores, of violating a City of Houston ordinance requiring entertainers employed by a sexually oriented enterprise to obtain a permit from the City of Houston.
 She was fined three hundred dollars and sentenced to two days incarceration in the Harris County Jail.
 In fourteen points of error, she alleges the trial court erred in entering judgment because (1) the county court at law lacked jurisdiction over the cause; (2) the information was defective; (3) the municipal ordinance, upon which she was convicted, is unconstitutionally vague; (4) the evidence is legally and factually insufficient to support the verdict; and, (5) she was denied a hearing on her objection to the State's peremptory challenges.
 We affirm.